porterhq/porter/packages/porter/Readme.md

 </html>
 ```

 The extra `?main` querystring might seem a bit confusing at first glance.
-It tells Porter the middleware to bundle loader when `/app.js?main` is accessed.
+It tells the porter middleware to bundle loader when `/app.js?main` is accessed.
 The equivalent `<script>` entry of above is:

 ```html
 <script src="/loader.js" data-main="app.js"></script>